Drone Training Programs in Action

 Unmanned Vehicle University started with the job market and then developed their program offerings to meet job requirements.
 Programming at UVU focuses on unmanned system engineering, drone pilot training, and drone certifications.

-Using top subject matter experts, simulation technologies and online videos, UVU was first to focus only on fully UAV online programs.
+Using top subject matter experts, simulation technologies, and online videos, UVU was first to focus only on fully UAV online programs.
 With robust drone mission simulations, students move from theory to practice which in turn leads to far better learning outcomes.

 One student who works for the Department of Defense stated, “The simulator was a good way to get an idea of how the controller (transmitter) works.
 I found the challenges with the 10 levels to be great skill builders.
 The levels made you put the multirotor in certain places (landing in certain areas/flying through certain obstacles), which at first was challenging but with a lot of practice became second nature….
 We both had a lot of flight time with multiple platforms.”
 Gaining new skills needed for his job, this student values that he gained a great deal of knowledge and confidence with flying the platforms.

-Doctorate and Masters degrees focus on unmanned vehicle systems and unmanned vehicle engineering.
+Doctorate and Masters degree programs focus on unmanned vehicle systems and unmanned vehicle engineering.
 According to an UVU white paper, “Unmanned Vehicle University® (UVU) is the only university in the world licensed to grant Doctorate and Master’s Degrees in Unmanned Systems Engineering and offers a Certificate in UAS Project Management with all courses taught online.”